 Because of its unique mandate as the national statistical agency in collecting personal information solely for statistical and research purposes, Statistics Canada has prepared privacy impact assessments that address privacy issues associated with its survey activities.

 One aspect of the statistical work undertaken by the Agency could involve record linkage projects that bring together information about individual respondents for research purposes.
 This is a recognized source of valuable statistical information but must serve a public good.
-To address the potentially privacy-intrusive nature of this type of research, Statistics Canada not only has a policy in place but practices a well-defined review and approval process for all record linkages.
+To address the potentially privacy-intrusive nature of this type of research, Statistics Canada not only has a directive in place but practices a well-defined review and approval process for all record linkages.

 Statistics Canada is fully committed to protecting the confidentiality of the personal information provided by our clients who purchase products or services.
 This information is used only to support our relationship with you as a client of Statistics Canada.